sourcegraph/handbook/content/engineering/web/index.md

 ## Processes

+### Communication

+We recognize that frequent, open communication is key to the success of our team, especially in an all-remote environment.
+We default to asynchronous communication in Slack and GitHub issues over other mediums (video calls, emails) as we are respectful of our teammates' time.

+The team communicates in the following channels in Slack:

+[**#web**](https://sourcegraph.slack.com/archives/CMT39K56Z): All work related commmunication happens in this channel.
+This is also the primary channel for teammates outside of the team to reach out to us.

+[**#web-chat**](https://sourcegraph.slack.com/archives/C01EM5J1NF8): Our daily standups (facilited through Geekbot) go into this channel as well as all non-work related commmunication.
+Random conversations, banter, jokes etc. are all welcome here.

+[**#web-onboarding**](https://sourcegraph.slack.com/archives/C01K7TKKR09): This channel is dedicated to questions or thoughts that new teammates have while they onboard.
+It's a safe space to simply think out load and the goal is to identify things that we can improve and things we should make more clear in the handbook.

 ### Backlog

 The web team keeps a backlog GitHub project board for each of our focus areas: [frontend platform backlog](https://github.com/orgs/sourcegraph/projects/117) and [extensibility backlog](https://github.com/orgs/sourcegraph/projects/116).